henrylemmon/L8-vue3-breeze-hybrid/README.md

 - Login
 - Logout
+- Register
+- Email Verification

 Created using laravel/breeze, without installing laravel/breeze.
-Copied over all files and tests for learning purposes
+Typed over one file at a time for learning purposes.

 ## Tests

-Tests were copied from [Laravel/Breeze](https://github.com/laravel/breeze), also more tests were added for learning purposes.
+Tests were typed over from [Laravel/Breeze](https://github.com/laravel/breeze), also more tests were added for learning purposes.